This article shows you how to add a new user account and manage accounts in Dundas BI. Only administrators have

 - Add the account as a member of an existing Dundas BI user group.

-- Explore the files and folders in the account's personal project (i.e., My Project).
+- Explore the files and folders in the user's personal project (i.e., My Project).

 - Promote a virtual user account to a regular user account.

 Every account has an ID (a GUID value) associated with it.
 If you only know the ID of a specific account, you can quickly search for the corresponding account in the Accounts screen by pasting the ID in the Search box.